 But the signs are already there that, given what it took to manufacture his latest milestone, even Drake must feel that reaching number one won’t be so automatic in the future.
 Just rewind the clock one month to “Life Is Good” and the blockout he took from newcomer Roddy Ricch’s “The Box.”
 That might be evidence that the veteran rapper is losing some of his luster.

 We’ll have better indicators later in the year if he has to pull out all the stops again on his next single to get a No. 1 début.
 In the meantime, just put your right foot up, left foot slide, then left foot up, right foot slide…ahh, never mind.

 Chart history and background: The Billboard Hot R&B/Hip-Hop Songs chart is today’s version of what was once Billboard’s soul singles chart in the 1960s, ‘70s, and into the ‘80s.
 Since 1982, after hip-hop became more prevalent and other black music styles evolved, the chart has had several name changes to reflect the times.
 Billboard settled on the chart’s current name in 2005, which has been its longest-running title to-date.

 In other words, for historical and milestone comparison purposes, the Hot R&B/Hip-Hop Songs chart is a continuation of those older charts and is the current metric against which previous soul chart statistics and accomplishments are referenced.

 DJRob is a freelance blogger who covers R&B, hip-hop, pop and rock genres – plus lots of music news and current stuff!
 You can follow him on Twitter @djrobblog.

-You can also register for free to receive notifications of future articles by visiting the home page (scroll up to the top).
+You can also register for free to receive notifications of future articles by visiting the home page (see top for menu).